Crane fly: Summary

-An adult crane fly, resembling an oversized male mosquito, typically has a slender body and stilt-like legs that are deciduous, easily coming off the body.
 The wingspan is generally about 1.0 to 6.5 cm, though some species of Holorusia can reach 11 cm.
 The antennae have up to 19 segments.
-It is also characterized by a V-shaped suture or groove on the back of the thorax (mesonotum) and by its wing venation.
+It is also characterized by a 'V'‑shaped suture or groove on the back of the thorax (mesonotum) and by its wing venation.
 The rostrum is long and in some species as long as the head and thorax together.